salfaris/streamlit-gcp-minimal/README.md

 - [ ] Dockerize
   - [ ] Build the image: `docker build -t <image-name> .`
   - [ ] Run the container from image: `docker run <image-name>`
 - [ ] Optionally, create a shell script that combines the dockerize step above.
-This is `dockerize_local.sh`
+This is `scripts/build_and_run_locally.sh`

 ### 3️⃣ Pushing image to GCP Artifact Registry